 The following section describes some of the commands in more detail.
 In all examples short Lc/Le is used.
-If the card provides extended Lc/Le than the terminal may extend the fields to a length of 2 or 3 bytes.
-Commands that support Secure Messaging (option) are marked with a Class byte of 0C.
+If the card provides extended Lc/Le than the terminal should extend the fields to a length of 2 or 3 bytes for data length >255 (dec.).
+Commands that should support Secure Messaging, if available (option), are marked with a Class byte of 0C.
+Other codings of the Class byte are possible.